By Andrew Catania

 What are you using?
-To get into my next question in terms of gear?
+To get into my next question regarding gear?
 I know you switched guitar endorsements.
-What are you using for gear now in terms of guitars and amps and pedals?
+What are you using for gear now regarding guitars and amps and pedals?

 Very Good!
 Are you endorsed by any of the pedal companies?